Oxford, Ohio: Parks and recreation

-Additionally, the Hueston Woods State Park is just five miles outside of Oxford proper.
-The park features 12 miles of trails, as well as a 96-room lodge overlooking Acton Lake.

 Education

-Primary and secondary

-Talawanda School District is the public school district serving Oxford.
-It was listed as one of the top 100 public school systems in the country by Offspring Magazine, a Forbes publication (Sep/Oct 2000).
-Sixty-one of the 100 districts listed were college town districts.
-Offspring worked with SchoolMatch.com using student score criteria, cost of living, academic performance and academic expenditures to develop a more complete overview of school districts.
-The article said these are districts that give you the most return for your housing/K-12 public school education dollar.

-The McGuffey Montessori School is a Montessori school providing an alternative educational environment for students grades PK-8.

-Post-secondary

 Miami University, the large public research university of around 20,000 students that Oxford was established around, has historically always been the largest and most prominent post-secondary institution in the city.
 The Western College for Women operated from 1853 to 1974, first as a seminary and later as a liberal arts college before it merged with Miami University.
 The Oxford College for Women in uptown Oxford was founded in 1849 in affiliation with the Presbyterian Church, and became a dormitory of Miami in 1928 before it became the Oxford Community Arts Center.